5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Management_Bus_and_Memory_Controller_(SSDT-SBUS-MCHC)/README.md

 ![sbus_present](https://user-images.githubusercontent.com/76865553/140615883-3c8af435-b09a-4a3e-9746-28f8a05c9e37.png)

-If the list is empty, the drivers are not loaded since the SMBus and Memory Controller are not detected.
+If non or only one of the drivers is listed, you need a fix.

 ### 2. Find the name and PCI path of your system's SMBus